jenaundesigns/ProjectCodeName/README.md

     GenerateNonce = result
 	End Function

-On "ProjectCodeName" sheet, make sure you set it up so your project name response can populate on cell "B2", which is how this VBA cade was setup (or change it in the indicated field on the VBA module):
+On "ProjectCodeName" sheet, make sure you set it up so your project name response can populate on cell "B2", which is how this VBA code was setup (or change it in the indicated field on the VBA module):

 ![image](https://github.com/user-attachments/assets/380d0561-c4fd-4c2a-a14f-0d516736052f)

-For ease of convenience, also navigate to the Developer tab on Excel, and under Controls > Insert > Button (under Forms), and draw button next to B2 cell (select the macro after you have saved it), then right click to edit text inside button (used GENERATE here):
+For ease of convenience, also navigate to the Developer tab on Excel, and under Controls > Insert > Button (under Forms), and draw button next to the B2 cell (select the macro after you have saved it), then right click on button to edit text displayed (used GENERATE here):

 ![image](https://github.com/user-attachments/assets/e684ff09-98fa-46e6-8bf4-117f1c2ec98a)